RROrg/rr/.github/ISSUE_TEMPLATE/bug.md

  * CPU:
  * NIC:

-Arpl version: (You can find it in the update menu.)
+RR version: (You can find it in the update menu.)
- * arpl:
+ * RR:
  * addons:
  * modules:
  * lkms: